jberland

 Media Requests Welcome

 Jody Berland is an award winning scholar whose research and teaching offer interdisciplinary explorations of weather and climate, human-animal relations, cultural studies, media theory, music and technology, feminism and disability, and social change.
+The edited collection Digital Animalities: The Mediation of Animal Life in Ecopolitical Times, co-edited with Thomas Lamarre, is forthcoming from University of Minnesota Press, 2025.
 Her most recent book, Virtual Menageries: Animals as Mediators in in Network Cultures (MIT Press, 2019) addresses the role of animal emissaries or mediators from early European colonial endeavours to the emergence and proliferation of animal images and sounds in digital networks.
 She is Editor Emerita of TOPIA: Canadian Journal of Cultural Studies and has supervised many theses and dissertations.
-Her current research concerns bird song in sound recording and literature; extinction aesthetics; climate change knowledges and absences; reading and teaching the Anthropocene.

 More...